 After several years of frustration (which I mentioned in an earlier post), I came to the realization that I had to make some drastic changes in the backyard, and that these changes had to include “common sense” pathways that linked one area of the garden to the next.
 After close to a year of interviewing landscape architects and not being pleased with any of their ideas or solutions, I spent the better part of the winter sitting at my kitchen table with a cup of tea, contemplating, dreaming and imagining.
 For months, I fiddled around with sketching out several different plans, always with the notion that the pathways needed to be the initial element done correctly in order for the garden to have a sense of flow.

 Finally, I had an ‘a-ha’ moment when I realized that there was a very simple solution to my pathway conundrum.
-It was an expensive solution but I was determined to see it through.
+It was an expensive solution but I was determined to see it through so I started talking to companies like legion landscaping to see if they complete the task for me.
 The plan was to build two stone retaining walls that would divide the garden into three different levels.
 The upper retaining wall would be an extremely tall one, up to 9 feet in certain areas.
 The construction of these walls actually dictated the layout of the pathways.
 The lower level, consisted of a large flagstone patio which led to a cutting/vegetable garden (with a path of only 3 feet wide) with a natural path that brought one up to the second level (if one chose not to use the two sets of stairs constructed at different intervals along the length of the lower wall).

 Because I was having some renovations done on the interior of my home at the same time, I had my architect do the drawings, got them approved by the township, and hired an excellent mason.
 In spite of my trepidation, I moved forward with the building of the walls.
 I loved going to the quarries and picking out the mix of stones to be used in order to give the wall an aged feeling, similar to what I had seen numerous times in England and Ireland.
 Once the construction started, bulldozers and all, and I saw how much dirt was removed, I experienced a sense of relief and excitement!
 Finally, I was going to have the property shaped as it was meant to be in order to do some serious, efficient, and esthetically-pleasing gardening.